Siege of Constantinople (717–718): Opening stages of the campaign

 Leo's success at Amorium was fortunately timed, since Maslama with the main Arab army had in the meantime crossed the Taurus Mountains and was marching straight for the city.
 In addition, as the Arab general had not received news of Leo's double-dealing, he did not devastate the territories he marched through—the Armeniac and Anatolic themes, whose governors he still believed to be his allies.
 On meeting up with Sulayman's retreating army and learning what had transpired, Maslama changed direction: he attacked Akroinon and from there marched to the western coastlands to spend the winter.
 On his way, he sacked Sardis and Pergamon.
 The Arab fleet wintered in Cilicia.
 Leo, in the meantime, began his own march on Constantinople.
-He captured Nicomedia, where he found and captured, among other officials, Theodosios's son, and then marched to Chrysopolis.
-In spring 717, after short negotiations, he secured Theodosios's resignation and his recognition as emperor, entering the capital on 25 March.
-Theodosios and his son were allowed to retire to a monastery as monks, while Artabasdos was promoted to the position of kouropalates and received the hand of Leo's daughter, Anna.
+He captured Nicomedia, where he found and captured, among other officials, Theodosius's son, and then marched to Chrysopolis.
+In spring 717, after short negotiations, he secured Theodosius's resignation and his recognition as emperor, entering the capital on 25 March.
+Theodosius and his son were allowed to retire to a monastery as monks, while Artabasdos was promoted to the position of kouropalates and received the hand of Leo's daughter, Anna.